secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 ## DefectDojo

 [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) is a widespread platform for vulnerability management and security orchestration.
-The *secureCodeBox* provides a hook that allows to directly connect the *scb* to a local or remote DefectDojo instance.
+The *secureCodeBox* provides a hook that allows to directly connect the *SCB* to a local or remote DefectDojo instance.
 In this tutorial, we will at first guide you through a step-by-step setup manual.
 After that, you will learn about some features of DefectDojo and how you can use them in conjunction with the *secureCodeBox*.